Wael Hallaq: Research and publications

 theory, and substantive law and the interdependent systems within these traditions.
 Hallaq's writings have explored the structural dynamics of legal change in pre-modern law, and have examined the centrality of moral theory to understanding the history of Islamic law and modern political movements.
 For the past decade and a half, his work has increasingly focused on the critique of the modern project, including the paradigmatic structures of knowledge that drive it.
-His current research attempts to map the constitutional practices of Islamic governance between the eighth and eighteenth centuries, with a view, among other things, to constructing a heuristic for a critique of modern constitutional arrangements.
+His recent research has dealt with the constitutional practices of Islamic governance between the ninth and eighteenth centuries, with a view, among other things, to constructing a heuristic for a critique of modern constitutional arrangements.

-Hallaq's major works include Restating Orientalism: A Critique of Modern Knowledge (2018) and Reforming Modernity: Ethics and the New Human in the Philosophy of Abdurrahman Taha (2019), Authority, Continuity, and Change in Islamic Law (2001), The Origins and Evolution of Islamic Law (2005), Shari`a: Theory, Practice, Transformations (2009), and An Introduction to Islamic Law (2009).
+Hallaq's major works include Radical Separation of Powers: A History of Islamic Constitutionalism (2026); Restating Orientalism: A Critique of Modern Knowledge (2018); Reforming Modernity: Ethics and the New Human in the Philosophy of Abdurrahman Taha (2019); Authority, Continuity, and Change in Islamic Law (2001); The Origins and Evolution of Islamic Law (2005); Shari`a: Theory, Practice, Transformations (2009); An Introduction to Islamic Law (2009), and A History of Islamic Legal Theories (1997).

-Professor Hallaq's work is widely debated and translated, with several books and dissertations, and numerous articles, devoted to the study and analysis of his writings.
+Professor Hallaq's work is widely debated and translated, with numerous books, dissertations, and articles devoted to the study and analysis of his writings.
 His life and work have been featured in many symposia, talk shows, and documentaries by major media outlets.
 In 2015, his Impossible State (2013) won Columbia's distinguished Book Award for the two years prior, and since it appeared in Arabic in 2014, it has commanded much attention in academic circles and mass media in the Muslim world.
 In 2007, he won the Islamic Republic of Iran's best book prize for his Origins and Evolution, and in 2020, a Nautilus Book Award for Reforming Modernity.
 In 2021, he was awarded the TÜBA Prize, given by the Turkish Academy of Science in recognition of innovative and path-breaking scholarship in the Humanities and Social Sciences.
 Later in the same year, he was elected an Honorary Member of this Academy.
+In 2024, he won the prestigious King Faisal International Prize for his lifetime contributions to the study of Islamic law and modern legislation.

-Dozens of his major articles and all his books have now been rendered into Arabic and Turkish, and many are translated into several other languages including Indonesian, Japanese, Persian, Urdu, Hebrew, Italian, German, French, and most recently Albanian, Russian, and Bengali.
+Dozens of his major articles and all his books (with the exception of Radical Separation of Powers) have now been rendered into Arabic and Turkish, and many are translated into several other languages including Chinese, Indonesian, Japanese, Persian, Urdu, Hindi, Hebrew, Italian, German, French, and most recently Albanian, Russian, and Bengali.